 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?

 I am looking at a couple of apartments in Witham both have approximately forty five years unexpired on the leases.
 Should I regard a short lease as a deal breaker?

 A lease is a legal document that entitles you to use the premises for a period of time.
 As a lease shortens the value of the lease deteriorates and results in it becoming more costly to acquire a lease extension.
 This is why it is generally wise to increase the term of the lease.
 Sometimes it is difficulties arise selling premises with a short lease because mortgage lenders may be reluctant to lend money on such properties.
 Lease extension can be a protracted process.
 We recommend you seek professional assistance from a conveyancer and surveyor with experience in this arena.

 I inherited a 1 bedroom flat in Witham, conveyancing having been completed in 2002.
 Can you give me give me an indication of the likely cost of a lease extension?
 Corresponding flats in Witham with a long lease are worth £260,000.
 The ground rent is £45 per annum.
 The lease comes to an end on 21st October 2093

-With just 54 years left to run we estimate the price of your lease extension to be between £31,400 and £36,200 plus costs.
+With only 74 years unexpired we estimate the premium for your lease extension to be between £8,600 and £9,800 plus professional fees.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-You should not use this information in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information before seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of detailed investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information without first getting professional advice.